Tarja Turunen: Development

 Along with visiting the music school in Savonlinna, Turunen began serious classical vocal training at 17.
 After school, she began studying music (with a specialization in church music) at the Sibelius Academy.
+When she began singing, she could "shatter a lamp" with her voice.
 Due to her commitment with Nightwish, she had to interrupt her academic studies.

 From 2001 to 2003, she studied at the music academy Hochschule für Musik Karlsruhe, where she trained as a soloist with further specialization in art songs.
 Turunen originally applied to train as a choir singer.
 At the audition she attracted the attention of professor Mitsuko Shirai, who encouraged Turunen to apply for soloist training.

 As a classical singer, Turunen sings with classical vocal technique.
 She explained that in the early days of Nightwish, it was difficult to combine classical technique with the metal sound in a way that gave her liberty of action without damaging her vocal cords.
 Classical techniques helped her to play with her voice, so she decided not to pursue extra training in rock/pop singing.

 Towards the turn of the millennium, the combination of hard and fast guitar riffs with classical female lead vocals attracted a great deal of attention in the metal scene.
 The new music style of Nightwish quickly achieved critical and commercial popularity; this symphonic metal style was soon dubbed "opera metal".
 Turunen does not see herself as an opera singer.
 She has sung excerpts from operas at the Savonlinna Opera Festival, but she stresses that singing opera cannot be performed as a side project.
 She would need special training to perfectly sing an entire opera without a microphone.

 When asked how the association between the opera and metal genres may have arisen, Turunen said that despite the obvious differences, the two music styles have some similarities:

 From the first Nightwish album Angels Fall First (1997) on, critics described Turunen's vocals using adjectives such as angelic or valkyrian.
 The Valkyrie image was later fostered by the second video for the single "Sleeping Sun" in which Turunen walks on a battlefield as if she were guiding the dead warriors.